simonwardjones/simonwardjones.co.uk/content/posts/decision_trees.md

 ```

-The `find_best_split` method loops through each feature and each unique value of that feature checking for the best candidate split (i.e. the split that reduces the impurity the most)
+The `find_best_split` method loops through each feature and each unique value of that feature checking for the best candidate split (i.e. the split that reduces the impurity the most).

 The method first checks if we have reached the max depth or if the number of samples is less than `min_samples_split`.
 In either case no further split is allowed and the function returns.